learn-co-curriculum/bash-tutorial/README.md

 ## Login Routine

-Everytime you open your terminal or a new tab, you are relogging into your shell.
+Every time you open your terminal or a new tab, you are relogging into your shell.
 Your system has a login routine of things to do when you login.
 One of the things it does is read a file called `.bash_profile`.
 Try this:

 ```bash
 $ cd ~
 ```

-(This change directory into your home directory).
+(This command moves you to your home directory).
 Then type:

 ```bash
 ls -lah